Nara-Bayaraa/Nara-Bayaraa/README.md

 ### About Me
-With 5+ years of experience in software quality assurance, I specialize in **test automation, process optimization, and delivering reliable software releases**.
+I'm Nara Bayaraa, a passionate QA Engineer with 5+ years of experience ensuring high-quality software across various industries.

 ---